 Hopper is an app I suggest to shop for rates.
 You can put in dates and the app will analyze and project prices to tell you when to buy.

-Our flight cost about $600 each and $1,300 in total from Orlando for my husband and myself.
-We watched the app meticulously and pulled the trigger when it was most affordable.
+Flight costs about $600 from Orlando.
+I watched the app meticulously and pulled the trigger when it was most affordable.

-To save for the trip, we used Digit and Acorns.
-Seriously, I love these apps and recommend them to pretty much everyone, all the time.
+To save for the trip, I used Digit and Acorns.
+Seriously, I love these apps and recommend them to pretty much everyone all the time.

 Digit is an app that connects to your checking account and reviews your spending habits.
 Money that you don’t need is transferred into the Digit account.